 Most marine products landed were fin fish, with only very small numbers of molluscs.
 No sea cucumbers or other organisms (such as turtles) were landed during the survey.
 The most common groups of fishes landed were snappers (including deepwater and reef species), trevallies, scads and rainbow runners, whiptail breams and silverbiddies.
 The crustaceans landed included lobsters, banana and tiger prawns, and freshwater prawns.
 All landed molluscs were freshwater clams.

-← Totals of marine products landed per month (n=4,307).
+Totals of marine products landed per month (n=4,307).

-Total landed marine product into families for Note that the so
+Total landed catch of marine products broken down into families for each group.
+Note that the scale is logarithmic.